Looking for information related to COVID-19 or how you can help?

 The following questions and answers provide some background information about the requirement to provide an email address, and how your email will be used by the College.
 General Why do I have to provide my email to the College?
 The College is increasing the...

-Every year, Ontario nurses must renew their membership with CNO to continue practicing as a nurse in Ontario.
-This involves: completing the Annual Membership Renewal (AMR) form, which includes questions about your employment status, areas of practice and education paying an annual fee.
-We are...
+All nurses must renew their membership with CNO for the upcoming year (2023) by current year’s end (by Saturday, Dec.
+31, 2022.)
+AMR is now open.
+Completing AMR involves: completing the Annual Membership Renewal (AMR) form, which includes questions about your employment status, areas of practice...

 Nurses practising in Ontario are required to provide the College with details of any findings of guilt for offences, findings of professional negligence, and/or information regarding disciplinary or incapacity proceedings from other governing bodies.